openrewrite/rewrite-maven-plugin/README.md

 </project>
 ```

+The plugin scans all dependencies on the classpath for `META-INF/rewrite/*.yml` files and loads their configuration as well as anything in `~/rewrite.yml`.

 This plugin automatically adds `org.openrewrite.plan:rewrite-spring` and `org.openrewrite.plan:rewrite-checkstyle` to the plugin classpath and loads their `spring` and `checkstyle` profiles.

 To apply Spring best practices, you must activate the `spring` profile.
 It is then fully configured.